jbingel/lexi-frontend/README.md

 ## Changelog

+### Version 0.3.1
++ Notifier and feedback reminder in iframes
++ Cleanup of simplify.js

 ### Version 0.3.0
 + Clarification of why personal data is needed in registration modal
 + Terms and conditions checked in registration modal

 ### Version 0.2.4
 + Provide 'other' option in educational status